HarrisAffandi708/Covid19Dashboard/README.md

 an X. This will cause a new article to be added to the list.

 ###### **Closing the program**
-to close the program on windows, simply press the control and c (CNTRL + C) in the terminal/command line
+to close the program on windows, simply press the control and c (CTRL + C) in the terminal/command line

 # Developer documentation
 There are 3 source code modules: